halfpass25/Bootstrap-Form-Builder-PHP-MySQL-with-drag-drop/README.md

 # Bootstrap's Form Builder (PHP and  MySQL database)

 ## ABSTRACT ##
-Building (coding) by hand HTML forms, regardless if HTML/CSS or Bootstrap “n” based, is an everyday need but it can be a tedious, cumbersome and some time dangerous activity (you can easily forget validation on a field or you can be wrong at stating validation rules, for instance).
+Building (coding) by hand HTML forms, regardless if HTML/CSS or Bootstrap “#” based, is an everyday need but it can be a tedious, cumbersome and some time dangerous activity (you can easily forget validation on a field or you can be wrong at stating validation rules, for instance).
 This holds expecially true when developing __MVP (Minimum Viable Product) web application__.